In This Article

 This is a no brainer.
 Valuables, especially near windows, are a serious attractant and will encourage any desperate burglar to break in at any cost because they already have an incentive.

 Apart from that, you should definitely not brag about getting expensive new gadgets online, maybe with a close friend group and trusted family that can keep secrets, but probably not anyone else.

 It would be best if you had either windowless garage doors or garage doors with one-way glass to prevent any peeking for your new flashy car or motorcycle.

-You should also get one-sided window privacy film so no one can see inside, but you can see outside(here is a great pick).
+You should also get a one-sided window privacy film so no one can see inside, but you can see outside(here is a great pick).

 Another topic in this section is the packages.
-Bring those packages in right away, because package theft is one of the most effortless property crimes to do, and if it’s easy, that means a lot of people will do it.
+Bring those packages in right away because package theft is one of the most effortless property crimes to do, and if it’s easy, that means a lot of people will do it.

 This is also another reason to get a proper fence because that could be one of the only barriers.